-Factors which could cause actual results to differ materially from those indicated in forward-looking statements include, but are not limited to: the expectations and assumptions that the Company's strategies are based on; the impact of the COVID-19 pandemic to the Company's strategies and operations; the unfavorable tax treatment of cannabis businesses and the disallowance of certain tax deductions to the Company; litigation risks; the consolidation and expansion of Harborside's retail footprint in the San Francisco Bay Area (the "Bay Area"), elsewhere within California or in other geographic locations; the scale and improvement of the Company's cannabis cultivation, production and/or manufacturing capabilities; expansion of the Company's wholesale and business-to-business sales of its cannabis products; launching of new branded products, the success in establishing the Company's position as one of California's premier vertically integrated cannabis companies; the Company's ability to manage the disruptions and volatility in the global capital markets due to COVID-19; and the Company's ability to meet its working capital needs, including the cost and potential impact of complying with existing and proposed laws and regulations; as well as those other risks and uncertainties described in this MD&A under the heading "Risk Factors".
+Factors which could cause actual results to differ materially from those indicated in forward-looking statements include, but are not limited to: the expectations and assumptions that the Company's strategies are based on; the impact of the COVID-19 pandemic to the Company's strategies and operations; the unfavorable tax treatment of cannabis businesses and the disallowance of certain tax deductions to the Company; litigation risks; the consolidation and expansion of Harborside's retail footprint in the San Francisco Bay Area (the "Bay Area"), elsewhere within California or in other geographic locations; the scale and improvement of the Company's cannabis cultivation, production and/or manufacturing capabilities; expansion of the Company's wholesale and business-to-business sales of its cannabis products; launching of new branded products, the success in establishing the Company's position as one of California's premier vertically integrated cannabis companies; the Company's ability to mean genetic to manage the disruptions and volatility in the global capital markets due to COVID-19; and the Company's ability to meet its working capital needs, including the cost and potential impact of complying with existing and proposed laws and regulations; as well as those other risks and uncertainties described in this MD&A under the heading "Risk Factors".

-Management's Discussion and Analysis For the Year Ended December 31, 2020
+Management's Discussion and Analysis of Financial Condition and Results of Operations For the Three Months Ended March 31, 2021

-The discussion of risk factors in this MD&A has been updated to include discussion of risks related to the current pandemic caused by the spread of COVID-19.
+The discussion of risk factors in this MD&A has been updated to include discussion of risks related to the current pandemic caused by the continued spread of COVID-19.
 The nature and scope of the pandemic and its impact are rapidly developing and it is difficult for management to identify at the current time all risks, or quantify those identified, or to assess their impact on particular financial measures and operating results.
 Nevertheless, the discussion under "Risk Factors" identifies potential areas of negative potential impact that may be caused by the pandemic.